 Second degree perineal tears is associated with damage to the vaginal lining in addition to deep tissue structures such as the submucosal tissues of the vagina.
-Second-degree perineal tearing usually requires stitches.
+Second-degree perineal tearing usually requires stitches after a vaginal birth.
 The recovery process may take a few weeks and includes discomfort in urinating, bowel movements, and sneezing.

 Severe perineal tears